jyotiranjankalta81/jyotiranjankalta81/README.md

 ### Some things I like to do
 * Hack Reactor ~~student~~ alumni.
 Full-stack developer with passion for building applications, and learning new languages.
 * Competitive Programming, I am an active participant in Codeshef, Codeforces and Atcoder.
-My handler is `codemastercpp` in all these sites.
+My handler is `kalta` in all these sites.
 * Web development using MERN stack, and sometimes Django.
 * 🔭: Currently looking for new opportunities.
 * 💬 : Mostly active with **Node.JS** community.